microsoft/xlang/design_notes/XDN11 - xmeta Semantic Checking.md

 •	If any possible constructed type created from C would, after type arguments are substituted into L, cause two interfaces in L to be identical, then the declaration of C is invalid

 ### Interface members
-##### Definitions:
+#### Definitions:
 The process of matching a declaration of a member in a class to the corresponding interface member is known as **interface mapping**.

-##### Checks:
+#### Semantic checks:
 1) The name of a method must differ from the names of all properties and events declared in the same interface.

-The signature of a method must differ from the signatures of all other methods declared in the same interface, and two methods declared in the same interface may not have signatures that differ solely by ref and out.
+2) The signature of a method must differ from the signatures of all other methods declared in the same interface, and two methods declared in the same interface may not have signatures that differ solely by ref and out.

-The name of a property or event must differ from the names of all other members declared in the same interface.
+3) The name of a property or event must differ from the names of all other members declared in the same interface.

-2) Interface mapping
+4) Interface mapping
 For purposes of interface mapping, a class member A matches an interface member B when:
 •	A and B are methods, and the name, type, and formal parameter lists of A and B are identical.
 •	A and B are properties, the name and type of A and B are identical, and A has the same accessors as B.